Masters Frequently Asked Questions

 All taught Masters programmes, regardless of the mode of study, start in mid-September.
 There are no provisions to start in January.
 All full time MA programmes end on 30 September the following year, once the dissertation has been submitted.
 MA Results are available in December.

-Applicants for MA Law programmes, MSc Economics programmes and MSc Finance and Financial Law programmes will be required to register at an earlier date in September as each of those programmes includes a compulsory preparatory course.
+Applicants for MA Law programmes, MSc Economics programmes and MSc Finance and Financial Law programmes will be required to register at an earlier date in September as each of those programmes includes a compulsory preliminary course.

 How many Taught Masters programmes can I apply for per academic year?